zyll/iCalendar.js/README.rst

 ============

 This is some code I wrote to parse and generate RFC5545 in Javascript.
-It's not finished, and currently only contains parsing for the values, and not the properties and their parameters.
+It's not finished, and currently only contains parsing for the values, and parameters.
+Still to do is the iCalendar object and it's components and properties.

 Design decisions